 MoE doesn’t care about your GPU topology.
 The MoE model delivers 164–170 tok/s regardless of configuration.
 Single GPU, dual GPU, NVLink, PCIe — spread is 3.8%.
 It activates 3.3B parameters per token; one RTX 3090’s 936 GB/s memory bandwidth serves that without breaking a sweat.
 The only reason to add a second GPU is context length: one 24GB GPU fits the 17GB model plus ~7GB KV cache (~32K context).
 Two GPUs give you 131K.

 Dense needs two GPUs — but NVLink barely matters.
 Going from one GPU to two with NVLink gives a 59% throughput boost (41 → 65 tok/s).
 PCIe-only dual GPU (63.7 tok/s) comes within 2.7% of NVLink (65.4 tok/s).
 At single-request batch size, the all-reduce payload is small enough that PCIe Gen 4 handles it.
-NVLink’s advantage would grow at higher concurrency; for sequential agent loops it’s effectively invisible.
+NVLink’s advantage grows at higher concurrency — we measure that in Part 2.

 Single GPU is where MoE dominates.
 One RTX 3090: MoE at 168 tok/s, dense at 41 tok/s — 4.1x.
 At 168 tok/s, a 1000-token function completes in ~6 seconds.
 At 41 tok/s, the same task takes 24 seconds — too slow for interactive agent loops.